rbind/njtierney.com/content/post/2020-09-07-last-day-20c/index.md

 I want to be able to identify when it stopped being over 20, and then when it started again.

-Buckle up, we're going into the real of RLE - Run Length Encodings.
+Buckle up, we're going into the realm of RLE - Run Length Encodings.

 [Earo Wang](https://github.com/earowang) first showed this to me I first arrived at Monash, (where it was used for [`miss_var_run`](http://naniar.njtierney.com/reference/miss_var_run.html)).